 In either case, there is no one macro split that’s going to work best for everyone.
 People have ultimately found success using a wide variety of different macro splits.

 The key lies in understanding the fundamentals and then tweaking the small things until you find what works best for you.

 The following chart illustrates 3 different macro splits for weight loss based on the same daily calorie goal.
 The macronutrient we’re focusing on adjusting is carbohydrates.

 Although some people may find a high-carb diet to be effective for weight loss, others might have trouble losing weight in a moderately restricted diet where 50% or more of their calories are coming from carbs.

 While dialing in your daily carb and fat requirements may take some experimentation, figuring out your daily protein intake is relatively simple.

-According to a number of studies, somewhere between 10% to 35% percent of your daily calories should come from protein.
+According to the National Institute of Health, somewhere between 10% to 35% percent of your daily calories should come from protein.

 If your goal is to build muscle, it is a good idea to go with the higher end of this recommendation.
 Research shows that somewhere between 1.0 and 1.2 grams of protein per pound of body weight is the ideal range for building muscle.

 What does the math look like for this?